How to Load a Caravan Safely

 The above shows the effective mass of locating a 20 kg item at various distances from the axle/s of a caravan.

-This principle considers the importance of where mass is located within or on a trailer.
+This article (and principle) shows the importance of where mass is located along the length of a caravan.

-The single axle trailer (or twin axles located close together) behaves like the see-saw's ends pitching up and down, with the axle being the fulcrum (pivot), but with the added complexity that the trailer's front and rear may also yaw (sway) sideways under tow as well as up and down.
+A single axle trailer (or twin axles located close together) behaves like the see-saw's ends pitching up and down, with the axle being the pivot.
+It is more complex though - the caravan also yaws (sways) sideways under tow as well as up and down.

-If we carry the tool box on a 10 kg rack at the rear of the trailer, the tool box will have an effective mass of around 80 kg and the rack an effective mass of around 40 kg.
+The further from the axle/s the greater the effect.
+If you carry that tool box on a 10 kg external rack at the rear of the trailer, the tool box will have an effective mass of around 80 kg and the rack an effective mass of around 40 kg.

 The tool box and rack in effect becomes four times heavier at the back of a 7 metre trailer compared to in the middle and exerts such additional force when the trailer pitches and yaws (sways).

-The effect is similar at the front of a trailer, although the potential for sway here is to some extent reduced by the resistance of the coupling and rear tyres of the tow vehicle.
+The effect is similar at the front of a trailer, although the potential for pitching and yawing here is to some extent reduced by the reluctance of the tow vehicle to be moved sideways, and by the rear tyres of the tow vehicle.

 why not buy a book?